Eliottnibley/personal-project/README.md

 ## Idea and Users
 - A website for employers to keep track of employees work hours and productivity while they work from home
+- this is accomplished by using instant messaging and login tracking to help connect employees working from home

 ## MVP
 - Login and register functionality as employee or admin